suvoooo/PythonandCALET/README.md

 ![below](https://github.com/suvoooo/PythonandCALET/blob/master/pulbestfitEd10TeV/bestfitEd10TeVEpwn700GeVs0d05phi0d5.png)

-It is shown that using simulated CALET data for 5 years and using simple statistical method (AIC) DM model cannot be separated from Pulsar model.
-Details of the results are published in [International Journal of Modern Physics D](https://www.worldscientific.com/doi/10.1142/S0218271819500354)
+It is shown that using simulated CALET data for 5 years and using simple statistical method (AIC), DM model can be separated with a maximum probability of 45% .
+Details of the results are published in [International J of Modern Physics D](https://www.worldscientific.com/doi/10.1142/S0218271819500354)

 Later I have uploaded my personal understanding of PCA analysis with background parameters obtained from fitting to CALET simulated data.
 This are only for understanding the correlation